tsackton/taelgarverse/docs/background/languages.md

 _Alphabet_: No native alphabet.
 When written, it is usually written phonetically in the speakers native alphabet.
 _Intelligibility_: Most speakers of any human language can understand simple words in Common
 ##### Eastros
 A trade pidgin derived from the languages of the Eastros language family, it is widely spoken in the eastern Green Sea, especially by the halfling sailors and those that trade with them.
 It can be heard as far west as [Tollen](<../gazetteer/greater-sembara/tollen/tollen.md>) and [Cymea](<../gazetteer/western-green-sea/realms/cymea.md>), and even occasionally in the port cities of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>), but it is very rarely spoken beyond the shores of the Green Sea.
-It has numerous loan words from ~Mariner Language~.
+It has numerous loan words from Ancient Eastros.

 _Real world analog_: Balto-Slavic.
-_Alphabet_: Eastros is written using the ~Mariner Alphabet~.
+_Alphabet_: Eastros is written using the Mariner Alphabet.
-*Intelligibility*: Speakers of ~Mariner Language~ can understand Eastros.
+*Intelligibility*: Speakers of Ancient Eastros can understand Eastros.

 ## Drankorian Language Family